 Tomi Ahoranta, MA, Development Manager, has graduated from University of Tampere in 2005 majoring Finnish history and minoring general history, political science and international relations.

-He has worked at the National Archives of Finland for almost 15 years in information service, recognizability and research and development work.
+He has worked at the National Archives of Finland since 2003 in several tasks including information service, recognizability and research and development work.
+He is also one of the two Time Machine Ambassadors for Finland.

 His favourite thought is that the primary goal of all previous generations of archivists has been getting the information into the archives whereas the primary goal of this generation should be getting it out and into people’s everyday use.